telus/tds-community/.github/CONTRIBUTING.md

 3.  **Must** not include business logic or proprietary information
     * The presence of these things limits the breadth of reuse for a component.
     * Design system components are focused on reusable user experience patterns.
 Keep business logic, API calls, content, or other application-specific behaviour in the application.
-    * Any user-facing copy, such as English phrases, must have the ability to be overridden in order to support multilingual applications
+    * Any user-facing copy, such as English phrases, must have the ability to be overridden in order to support multilingual applications or changes in content direction
 4.  **Must** be sufficiently different than other available shared components
     * Community components reduce duplication by promoting flexibility and reuse of existing code.
     * Before creating a new component, consider whether an existing pattern and component is sufficient.
 If not, consider extending or adding features to an existing component before creating a new one.